-Need help setting up your double bass pedal?
+Need help on how to set up a double bass pedal?
 You’re in luck!
 We have a great quick guide to help you get the most out of the dynamic addition to your kit.

 The use of a double bass drum pedal typically adds more power to the sound, produces more consistent output, and allows you to play more patterns that you cannot do when you use a single pedal.